hrishikesh1990/freelancer_report/docs/5-how-to-hire-a-freelance-software-developer.md

 #### Cons:
 * No guarantee of the quality of the applicants

-* Most LinkedIn profiles are too vague to draw conclusions about their technical ability
+* Many LinkedIn profiles are too vague to draw conclusions about their technical ability

 * You will receive a lot of non-relevant applications